-HMS Capital Management, LLC also goes by HMS Investment Advisors.
-Though last on this list, it stands out for two things: It is women-led and its brochure is especially clear about its services and fees.
+HMS Capital Management also goes by HMS Investment Advisors.
+It is women-led and its brochure is especially clear about its services and fees.

-The firm has more individual clients who do not have a high net worth than those who do: 71 to 48.
+The firm has more individual clients who do not have a high net worth than those who do.
 Still the investment minimum is a relatively high $500,000, though the firm says it may waive the minimum at its discretion.

 HMS Capital Management Background

 Angela Robinson, Dana Brisendine and George Stadler co-founded the firm in 2009 and have equal stakes in it.
-They and others on the team include four chartered financial analysts (CFAs), one certified financial planner (CFP), one chartered market technician (CMT) and one certified trust and financial advisor (CTFA).
-(Some advisors have more than one certification).
+They and others on the team have certifications such as chartered financial analyst (CFA), certified financial planner (CFP), chartered market technician (CMT) and certified trust and financial advisor (CTFA).

 The fee-only firm offers investment management services on a discretionary or non-discretionary basis.
 It will also advise you on assets not under its management.
 Retirement advisory services, such as Social Security claiming strategies and insurance planning, are included in the firm's investment management.
 They are also available for $250 per hour, up to $4,000 for financial planning.